regen-network/canonical-proto3/README.md

 can use 0, 3, 6 or 9 digits in JSON output.
 For a simple deterministic encoding, we specify the most precise of these 9 digits.

+### Do not use lowerCamelCase names

+This creates unnecessary discrepancies between proto field names and their JSON representation and could lead to weird conflicts
+(if someone was foolish enough to define both myField and my_field).

 ## Implementations

 *Please submit a [PR](https://github.com/regen-network/canonical-proto3/pulls) if you have implementation details to